 - reviewing the significant financial reporting issues and judgements so as to ensure the integrity of the financial statements of the Company and any announcements relating to the Company's financial performance;

-- reviewing the adequacy, effectiveness, independence, scope and results of the Company's internal audit function;
+- reviewing the scope and results of the internal audit, and the adequacy, effectiveness and independence of the Company's internal audit function;

-- making recommendations to the Board on the proposals to the shareholders on the appointment, reappointment and removal of the external auditors, and approving the remuneration of the external auditors;
+- making recommendations to the Board on the proposals to the shareholders on the appointment, reappointment and removal of the external auditors, and the remuneration and terms of engagement of the external auditors.

-In its review of the financial statements of the Group and the Company for FY 2018, the AC had discussed with Management the accounting principles that were applied and their judgement of items that could affect the integrity of the financial statements and also considered the clarity of key disclosures in the financial statements.
-The AC reviewed, amongst other matters, the following key audit matters as reported by the external auditors for FY 2018.
+In its review of the financial statements of the Group and the Company for FY 2019, the AC had discussed with Management the accounting principles that were applied and their judgement of items that could affect the integrity of the financial statements; they also considered the clarity of key disclosures in the financial statements.
+The AC reviewed, amongst other matters, the following key audit matters as reported by the external auditors for FY 2019.